Global Anti-Bribery and Corruption Policy

 These approaches cannot be achieved within the Group alone, and cooperation of all business partners relating to the business of the Group will be indispensable.

-The soundness of corporate activities based on corporate ethics and a law-abiding mentality, including prohibition of bribery and corrupt practices, is what forms the foundation for realization of the Group's corporate philosophy, "We contribute to the healthier lives of people around the world through the creation of pharmaceuticals."
+The soundness of corporate activities based on corporate ethics and a law-abiding mentality, including prohibition of bribery and corrupt practices, is what forms the foundation for realization of the Group's MISSION, "Creating hope for all facing illness."

 We would like to ask for your understanding on the purpose of this policy and your continued support to the business of the Group in years ahead.